arjunrs1/MoDiffAE/README.md

 ## Prerequisites
 Training and evaluation is possible using a single RTX 2080 Ti.
 Moreover, all scripts provide a variety of further parameters that can be specified.
-For an explanation of all paratemerts, run
+For an explanation of all paratemerts of a specific script, run
 ```bash
 python -m {path_to_script} --help
 ```